Digp/veriNA3d-stable/README.md

 #### **Functions to query PDB data using the PDBe (EMBL-EBI) REST API or a mirror API from the MMB Lab** (All of them take a PDB ID as input)

-`queryAuthors`: List of authors
+`queryAuthors`: List of authors.

-`queryReldate`: Release date
+`queryReldate`: Release date.

-`queryDepdate`: Deposition date
+`queryDepdate`: Deposition date.

-`queryRevdate`: Revision date
+`queryRevdate`: Revision date.

-`queryDescription`: PDB structure title
+`queryDescription`: Author description.

-`queryCompType`: Compound type (e.g. Nuc or Prot-nuc)
+`queryCompType`: Compound type (e.g. Nuc or Prot-nuc).

-`queryChains`: Chain information
+`queryChains`: Chain information.

-`queryEntities`: Entitity information
+`queryEntities`: Entitity information.

-`countEntities`: In a given pdbID it counts the total number of each different kind of entity (RNA, DNA, Protein ...)
+`countEntities`: In a given pdbID it counts the total number of each different kind of entity (RNA, DNA, Protein ...).

-`queryFormats`: File formats for the given ID
+`queryFormats`: File formats for the given ID.

-`queryHeader`: PDB Header
+`queryHeader`: PDB Header.

-`queryHetAtms`: HETATM entities in structure (includes modified residues, ions and ligands)
+`queryHetAtms`: HETATM entities in structure (includes modified residues, ions and ligands).

 `hasHetAtm`: Checks wether a a given structure contains a particular HETATM entity.
-It makes use of queryHetAtms
+It makes use of queryHetAtms.

-`queryModres`: Modified residues
+`queryModres`: Modified residues.

-`queryLigands`: Ligands in structure
+`queryLigands`: Ligands in structure.

-`queryOrgLigands`: Ligands in structure (substracting ions)
+`queryOrgLigands`: Ligands in structure (substracting ions).

-`queryResol`: Resolution (if applicable)
+`queryResol`: Resolution (if applicable).

-`queryTechnique`: Experimental Technique
+`queryTechnique`: Experimental Technique.

-`queryStatus`: Released/Obsolete and related status information
+`queryStatus`: Released/Obsolete and related status information.

-`queryNDBId`: Cross-reference NDB ID
+`queryNDBId`: Cross-reference NDB ID.

-`queryAPI`: Subfunction of all the previous, which can be used to make alternative queries &nbsp;
+`queryAPI`: Subfunction of all the previous, which can be used to make alternative queries.
+&nbsp;

 #### **Classify PDB structures** (PDB ID as input)

-`classifyRNA`: Categorizes a structure in "nakedRNA", "protRNA", "ligandRNA", "DNARNA" or "NoRNA"
+`classifyRNA`: Categorizes a structure in different RNA groups.

-`classifyDNA`: Categorizes a structure in "nakedDNA", "protDNA", "ligandDNA", "DNARNA" or "NoDNA" &nbsp;
+`classifyDNA`: Categorizes a structure in different DNA groups.
+&nbsp;

 #### **Input mmCIF data**

+`cifDownload`: Downloads structure from Protein Data Bank.

 `cifParser`: Reads the 14th common sections of all mmCIF files in the PDB and generates a CIF S4 object.